emilianowachew/Final_Emilian/README.txt

 However, the iSkillo platform returns "Registration Failed".
 I have tried to manually retest this error but without any success.
  The strangest thing is that for every field incorrectly filled there is a particular error.
 Here they are all with ticks, the button is clicked but the iSkillo returns an error.
 After discussion with @Vidko, probably there is a bug with the platform which causes this error.

+2.5 FollowTest is a test that executes a successful login, finds the follow button for a particular user, follows him and monitors all actions by asserts.